Extremely UV-bright starbursts at the end of cosmic reionization: Discussion

 Figure~\ref{fig8} shows the average $\xi_{\rm ion}$ obtained for the SHELLQs-LAEs (square), which is approximately 0.34\,dex higher than the pre-JWST canonical value reported by \citet{robertson2015}.
 For comparison, we also include in Figure~\ref{fig8} measurements of $\xi_{\rm ion}$ and its relationship with $M_{\rm UV}$, derived for fainter star-forming galaxies at $z \sim 3-9$ from recent \textit{JWST} studies (\citealt{Simmonds2024a, Simmonds2024b, Llerena2025}, and \citealt{Pahl2025}; shown in red, blue, green, and orange, respectively, in Figure~\ref{fig8}).
 While these studies have established $\xi_{\rm ion} - M_{\rm UV}$ relations for UV-fainter galaxies (solid lines in Figure~\ref{fig8}), we extrapolate those trends to the higher UV luminosities characteristic of the SHELLQs-LAEs (dashed lines).
 Overall, these extrapolated relations do not fully account for the elevated $\xi_{\rm ion}$ observed in UV-bright systems like the SHELLQs-LAEs.
 That said, the extrapolations from \citet{Simmonds2024b} and \citet{Pahl2025} yield values only slightly lower, around $\log(\xi_{\rm ion}/\mathrm{Hz\,erg^{-1}}) \simeq 25.4$, but are consistent within our 1$\sigma$ uncertainties.
 In contrast, the extrapolated relation from \citet{Llerena2025} predicts significantly lower values, with $\log(\xi_{\rm ion}/\mathrm{Hz,erg^{-1}}) \lesssim 24.7$ at $M_{\rm UV} \lesssim -23$, corresponding to a factor of $\sim7$ lower than what we infer for the SHELLQs-LAEs.
+For comparison, Figure~\ref{fig8} also shows the $\xi_{\rm ion}$ measurements of UV-bright galaxies at $z\sim 6-7$ from the REBELS survey (green squares; \citealt{Komarova2025arXiv251110743K}). \looseness=-1